-A regional planning organization is multi-service entity within a state that delivers a variety of federal, state, and local programs.
+A regional planning organization is a multi-service entity within a state that delivers a variety of federal, state, and local programs.
 They provides planning and technical assistance to their member local governments.
 As such, they are accountable to local units of government, and effective partners for state and federal governments.
 Bay-Lake Regional Planning Commission is the regional planning organization serving Northeastern Wisconsin.

 The Bay-Lake Regional Planning Commission (Bay-Lake RPC) is a multi-service entity within Wisconsin that delivers a variety of federal, state, and local programs.
 The Bay-Lake RPC is a public entity established similar to a municipality.
 We provide planning and technical assistance to member local governments in Northeast Wisconsin.
 As such, we are accountable to our local government members, and serve as effective partners for state and federal governments.

 The Commission was created in 1972 by Governor Lucey at the request of seven county boards in the region under Wisconsin Statutes s.
 66.945 (re-titled 66.0309) as the official area-wide planning agency for northeastern Wisconsin.
 In December 1973, Florence County joined the Commission, bringing the total number of member counties to eight.
 Section 66.0309 (8) (2) prescribes that the function of the regional planning commission shall be solely advisory to the local governments and local government officials comprising the region.

 The total area of the region is 5,433 square miles, or 9.7 percent of the area of the State of Wisconsin.